 Last Rites: How Catholics Prepare for Death

 Each culture and religion has a different approach to death.
 For Catholics, this means holding a Mass of Christian Burial, listening to Catholic funeral songs, and performing Last Rites.
 In Catholic tradition, the Last Rites are a way to protect those who are in grave danger of dying.
-This ritual prepares the soul to face their final judgment in the afterlife.
+This ritual prepares the soul to face its final judgment in the afterlife.

 Catholics believe that by confessing one’s sins and receiving Holy Communion, a dying person is free from his or her sins in the face of God.
 Though these prayers and sacraments were originally called the Last Rites because they were the last thing a person received before dying, this is no longer the case.
 Today, the Catholic Church recommends these Last Rites to anyone who is facing death in some way, whether that’s by old age or disease.